 In December 2007, the Financial Accounting Standards Board ("FASB") issued a new accounting standard that changes the accounting for business combinations, including the measurement of acquirer shares issued in consideration for a business combination, the recognition of contingent consideration, the accounting for pre-acquisition gain and loss contingencies, the recognition of capitalized in-process research and development, the accounting for acquisition-related restructuring cost accruals, the treatment of acquisition-related transaction costs and the recognition of changes in the acquirer's income tax valuation allowance.
-The new standard applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008, and to changes in valuation allowances for deferred tax assets and acquired income tax uncertainties arising from past business combinations.
-The adoption of the new standard on July 1, 2009 did not have a material impact on the Company's consolidated financial statements.
+The new standard applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting beginning on after December 15, 2008.
+The adoption of the new standard did not have a material impact on the Company's consolidated financial statements, but is likely to have a material impact on how the Company accounts for any future business combinations into which the Company may enter.

 In May 2009, the FASB issued a new accounting standard that establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued.
-In particular, the new standard sets forth (i) the period after the balance sheet date during which management of a reporting entity should evaluate events or transactions that may occur for potential recognition or disclosure in the financial statements; (ii) the circumstances under which an entity should recognize events or transactions occurring after the balance sheet date in its financial statements; and (3) the disclosures that an entity should make about events or transactions that occurred after the balance sheet date.
+In particular, the new standard sets forth (i) the period after the balance sheet date during which management of a reporting entity should evaluate events or transactions that may occur for potential recognizion or disclosure in the financial statements; (ii) the circumstances under which an entity should recognize events or transactions occurring after the balance sheet date in its financial statements; and (3) the disclosures that an entity should make about events or transactions that occurred after the balance sheet date.
 The Company applied the requirement of this standard effective June 30, 2009 and included additional disclosures in the notes to the Company's consolidated financial statements.

 In June 2009, the FASB issued a new accounting standard that provides for a codification of accounting standards to be the authoritative source of generally accepted accounting principles in the United States.
 Rules and interpretive releases of the SEC under federal securities laws are also sources of authoritative GAAP for SEC registrants.
-The Company adopted the provisions of the authoritative accounting guidance for the interim reporting period ended December 31, 2009.
+The Company adopted the provisions of the authoritative accounting guidance for the interim reporting period ended September 30, 2009.
 The adoption did not have a material effect on the Company's consolidated results of operations or financial condition.

 In October 2009, the FASB issued a new accounting standard that changes the accounting for arrangements with multiple deliverables.
 Specifically, the new standard requires an entity to allocate arrangement consideration at the inception of an arrangement to all of its deliverables based on their relative selling prices.
 In addition, the new standard eliminates the use of the residual method of allocation and requires the relative-selling-price method in all circumstances in which an entity recognizes revenue for an arrangement with multiple deliverables.
 In October 2009, the FASB also issued a new accounting standard that changes revenue recognition for tangible products containing software and hardware elements.
 Specifically, if certain requirements are met, revenue arrangements that contain tangible products with software elements that are essential to the functionality of the products are scoped out of the existing software revenue recognition accounting guidance and will be accounted for under the multiple-element arrangements revenue recognition guidance discussed above.
 Both standards will be effective for the Company in the first quarter of fiscal year 2011.
 Early adoption is permitted.
-The Company does not anticipate the adoption of these standards to have a material impact on its consolidated
+The Company does not anticipate the adoption of these standards to have a material impact on its consolidated financial statements.